construct/construct/docs/misc.rst

 The shortcoming is that it only works if the amount and exact bytes are known in advance.
 To check if a "variable" data meets some criterium (not mere equality), you would need the :class:`~construct.core.Check` class.
 There is also :class:`~construct.core.OneOf` and :class:`~construct.core.NoneOf` class.

+Const also accepts an `exception` keyword argument to override `ConstError`.

 Computed
 --------